PioneerAIAcademy/pathway-indexer/CONTRIBUTING.md

 ## Write Documentation

-Cookiecutter PyPackage could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.
+Documentation improvements are always welcome!
+See the [`docs/`](docs/) folder.

 ## Submit Feedback

-The best way to send feedback is to file an issue at https://github.com/DallanQ/pathway-indexer/issues.
+The best way to send feedback is to file an issue at https://github.com/PioneerAIAcademy/pathway-indexer/issues.

 If you are proposing a new feature: